A Platform to Amplify Community-led Leadership and Development

 3. Dearth of external and government resources available for community-designed projects.

-This platform will address these problems by creating an opportunity for village-level leaders to convene, identify needs, design projects, and execute development projects.
+This platform will address these problems by creating an opportunity for village-level leaders to convene, identify needs, design projects, and execute development projects, while connecting with local elected officials to bolster collaboration.

 OneVillage Partners has a network of 17 adjacent rural community partners and 23,270 individuals in Kailahun District, Sierra Leone, who have already succeeded in developing and executing inclusive development projects in their villages.
 However, a village-level approach is limiting in reach.
-We believe we can build on the capacity that already exists to engage communities in bigger and bolder projects to impact more lives, all while building leadership capacity and equity.
+We believe we can build on the capacity that already exists and accomplishments at the village-level to engage communities in bigger and bolder projects to impact more lives, all while building leadership capacity and equity.

-Our idea is to naturally grow this capacity to address problems that persist beyond the village level.
+Our idea is to grow this capacity to address problems that persist beyond the village level, such as poor public health, limited educational opportunities, and few outlets to diversify income.
 We aspire to serve as a platform and connector for communities and proven leaders within these communities to collaborate and continue their own development.
 Our idea includes three activities:

 1. Leadership development training cohort for proven, village-level leaders;

-2. Platform for cross-village engagement and resource sharing among neighboring communities; and
+2. Platform for cross-village engagement and resource sharing among neighboring communities and local government; and

 Who are the beneficiaries?
 (1,000 characters)